GeodataTools/geodata/doc/merra2_download.md

 ```
 DS.trim_variables(downloadedfiles = True)
 ```
 To save hard disk space, **geodata** allows you to trim the downloaded datasets to just the variables needed for the package's supported outputs.
-Running the above code reduces file size from roughly 400mb per daily file to roughly 115mb per daily file.
+Running the above code reduces file size from roughly 400mb per daily file to roughly 115mb per daily file by subsetting to only variables needed for generating wind and solar outputs.

-(Note: determine specific use cases for `downloadedfiles = TRUE` vs not. )
+By default, `trim_variables()` subsets to both wind and solar data.
+To further subset to just a single group of variables, you can pass `wind=False` or `solar=False` to exclude those groups of variables from the trimming process.

+* Currently, only subsetting for MERRA2 wind data (`surface_flux`) is available.
+Subsetting for solar data is planned for the near future.

-Running the above code iterates over each downloaded file and subsets the data to the following variables:
+For MERRA2 data, running `trim_variables()` as specified iterates over each downloaded file and subsets the data to the following wind variables indicated in the `surface_flux` configuration:

 * ustar: surface_velocity_scale (m s-1)
 * z0m: surface_roughness (m)